-For more about how we customize line-of-business applications for your company’s needs, visit our Business Applications page.
+For more about how we customize SharePoint solutions for your company’s needs, visit our SharePoint Consulting page.

 SharePoint is a great platform to provide a wide range of functionalities right out of the box.
 However, it is common that a custom action is needed to fulfill a particular need of the business users.
 Custom actions allow for extending the core features of SharePoint.
 More importantly, they can be done without the use of codes.

 SharePoint Designer is a free tool that allows users to make changes and customizations to SharePoint without the need for codes.
 Commonly used by IT and business users, the tool can add features to SharePoint through intuitive interface and ribbon controls.

 In this TOTM, we will provide two examples of how you can use a Custom Action to create a feature in SharePoint.

 In the first example, SharePoint Designer is used to create a ribbon button for SharePoint list or library.
 Once clicked, the button will perform a custom action function.